Botong Francisco’s grand mural painting, “Filipino Struggles Through History,” declared a National Treasure—struggles on its own

 The panels of “Kasaysayan ng Maynila”

-The mural divided into seven ‘oil on canvass’ painting canvasses measuring 80 meters long.
-These are conjoined to depict ten important events in Philippine history.
+The mural is divided into seven’ oil on canvass’ paintings measuring 80 meters long.
+These are conjoined to depict ten critical events in Philippine history.
 Collectively, it was originally titled “Kasaysayan ng Maynila” (History of Manila).

 Datu of Maynilad and the barter system

-The first story from the left depicts the trading and barter system with Chinese merchants and Arab traders.
-Below are the ethnic Filipino fishermen.
+The first story from the left depicts the trading and barter system between Chinese merchants and Arab traders.
+Below are the ethnic Filipino fishers.
 It moves to Datu of Maynilad and unto the arrival of the Spaniards who brought Christianity.

-From Rajah Sulayman, it flows to the “cross of conquest” and the “sword of Spanish oppression.”
+Rajah Sulayman flows to the “cross of conquest” and the “sword of Spanish oppression.”
 As the Spanish conquistador raises his cup for a truce, the Datu sits and ignores the colonizers begrudgingly.

 The Spanish Galleon trade